zulip/zulip/docs/subsystems/typing-indicators.md

 payload is `typing`.
 See the function `do_send_typing_notification` in `zerver/actions/typing.py` for more details.

-For stream typing notifications, the server also handles the logic for determining which users should receive the typing events based on stream subscribers and message visibility.
+For channel typing notifications, the server also handles the logic for determining which users should receive the typing events based on channel subscribers and message visibility.

 ## Receiving user